PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 Note that you can also use the approach above to run scripts on an HPC cluster.
 For instance, when you start the day, you could run a single command on your laptop that would trigger an analysis script to run.
 If the script generates figures and webpages as the output then that content could be viewed on `https://tigress-web.princeton.edu/~<YourNetID>/` (learn more about [tigress-web](https://researchcomputing.princeton.edu/support/knowledge-base/tigress-web)).

-If you have access to the `/tigress` filesystem then you can share webpages:
+If you have access to the `/tigress` storage system then you can share webpages:

 ```
 $ mkdir -p /tigress/<YourNetID>/public_html